neargov/votron/README.md

 ## Getting Started

-- Rename the `.env.development.local.example` file name to `.env.development.local` and configure your environment variables.
+- Copy `.env.example` to `.env` and configure your environment variables.

 - Start up Docker: